-When a fractured tooth has irreversible pulpitis or pulp necrosis, the need for endodontic therapy is necessary if the tooth is to be retained.
-Endodontic therapy will eliminate pulpal pain and sensitivity to temperature changes and sweets, but the clinician should not expect a tooth with a COF to be free of chewing pain.
+When a fractured tooth has irreversible pulpitis or pulp necrosis, endodontic therapy is necessary if the tooth is to be retained.
+Endodontic therapy will eliminate pulpal pain and sensitivity to temperature changes and sweets, but one should not expect a tooth with a COF to be free of chewing pain.
 Pain to mastication is associated with inflammation in the PDL.
-Such inflammation is generated by bacteria in a COF.^{11,12} The problem (not being able to predict if pain on chewing will cease after completion of the root canal treatment and restoration) can be addressed by initially placing an orthodontic band as discussed above, followed by endodontic therapy if chewing pain subsides.
+Such inflammation is generated by bacteria in a fracture.
+11,12 The problem (not being able to predict if pain on chewing will cease after completion of the root canal treatment and restoration) can be addressed by initially placing an orthodontic band as discussed above, followed by endodontic therapy if chewing pain subsides.
 If the patient is not comfortable with the tooth following application of the band, extraction becomes the alternative treatment option.